vesuxyz/docs/blog/2025-07-30-earn-with-ETH/index.md

 ETH has been running for 10 years and it’s not slowing down.
 Are you really making the most of it?
-This post breaks down three ways to put your ETH to work on Starknet.
+This post shows you three levels to put your ETH to work on Starknet.

-We break it down into three levels.
 Let’s start with the basics.

 ## Level 1: Simple lending
 **Basic yield, zero stress**
 If you want passive yield with minimal setup: supply ETH or wstETH to a Vesu pool.

 You earn lending yield and DeFi Spring rewards. wstETH also earns staking rewards on top.